 We can’t wait for him to come home and congratulate us.

 Reader, you are probably ahead of me.
+I think you know him by now.
 As soon as he puts down his briefcase, I hustle him along the hallway to the doorway of the TV room, Ta Daaing with a sweeping gesture.

 Ruby is running in tiny Laurence Llewellyn Bowen circles.